[?] Subscribe To This Site

 Fresh vegetables cut and ready for the freezer.

-Commercially frozen and packaged vegetables are frozen fast so that the ice crystals that form are small and cause as little damage as possible to the cell structure, thus having less impact on the texture.
+Commercially frozen and packaged produce are frozen fast so that the ice crystals that form are small and cause as little damage as possible to the cell structure, thus having less impact on the texture.

 Freezing as home will take slightly longer because we don’t have as powerful freezers as the commercial plants do, but the results are still good.
 Just don’t try to freeze more at once than your freezer can handle.